nkdAgility/azure-devops-migration-tools/docs/getting-started.md

 The tools are now installed.
 To run them you will need to switch to `c:\tools\MigrationTools\` and run `migrate.exe`.

-## Update
+## Upgrade

 1. Run "**choco upgrade  vsts-sync-migrator**" to upgrade the tools [source](https://chocolatey.org/packages/vsts-sync-migrator)

 ## Server configuration and setup

-Follow the [setup instructions](./server-configuration.md) to make sure that you can run the tool against your environments.
+Follow the [setup instructions](./server-configuration.md) to make sure that you can run the tool against your environments and importantly add the required custom field 'ReflectedWorkItemId'

 ## Create a default configuration file